gbfprogress/gbfprogress/resource_usage/sunstone.md

 ### Core: Arcarum damage summons

 These are important progression, often more worthwhile than primals because its only one stone for 5% extra seraphic mod and the ability to make an evoker corresponding to that summon.
+You generally only need these by the day that GW starts, though - so you can plan accordingly.

 ### Top Tier: Primal Summons with Free Grids